x-govuk/govuk-prototype-filters/docs/date.md

 Combine this filter with `govukDate` to output a human readable date:

+**Input**

 ```njk
 {{ data | isoDateFromDateInput("dob") | govukDate }}
 ```

+**Output**

 ```html
 1 February 2012
 ```

 It’s possible to configure `govukDateInput` so that only certain parts of a date are asked for, such as a month and year.
 You can also omit the `namePrefix` option and use individual `name` options for each value if you want to save them in a nested object.
-This filter also covers that use case:
+This filter covers that use case:

+**Input**

 ```js
 const data = {